lihao98722/15740-Computer-Architecture-Final-Project/README.md

 Authors: Bangjie Liu, Hao Li

 ---
+#### How to run

+``` cd src/SASCacheSim_DirBased ```

+``` sudo chmod +x run.sh && ./run.sh ```

+---

 ### Cache Simulator

-In this project, we import a third-party cache simulator[1] and develop our adaptive cache coherence protocol and pattern detector based on that.
+In this project, we import a third-party [cache simulator](https://github.com/lihao98722/15740-Computer-Architecture-Final-Project/tree/master/src/SASCacheSim_DirBased)[1] and develop our adaptive cache coherence protocol and pattern detector based on that.
 It is a Pin-based[2] cache simulation tool that is able to detect cache instructions, memory loads/stores and simulate different cache coherence protocols(Valid/Invalid, MSI, MESI).
 It supports both bus-based and directory-based write strategies and provides configurable cache structure(L1, L2, L3).
 By analyzing cache/memory access traces, we can calculate cache hit/miss for load/store and estimate cost by CPU cycles across different cache structures with different coherence protocols and write strategies.

----
-#### How to run

-``` cd src/SASCacheSim_DirBased ```

-``` sudo chmod +x run.sh && ./run.sh ```

 ---